kyiyeunggoh/Projects/README.md

 2. DATA AND FUNCTION: 1920s UK Parliamentary election database using HTML webscrape, Google Maps API calls.
 Two functions are also available, get_latlong helps retrieve the location coordinates of input into function.

 **In progress:**
-1. MODEL: Project on predicting threats to public health from unclean restaurants in New York City
+1. MODEL: Project on predicting threats to public health from unclean restaurants in New York City - includes handcoded ZIP-code level data, modified New York City rats data and Google Location API calls for restaurant ratings and prices.

 **To be uploaded:**
 1. ANALYSIS: How the urban-rural divide shape opinions of public confidence towards the Malaysian government?
 A project using the World Values Survey Wave 6 cross-sectional data